 Resource allocation and use

 Do you find yourself scrambling for board markers?
 Keep trying to find cables or adjust the lights?
-If certain items or bits of tech are commonly used in your meetings, consider making them a permanent feature of the location.
+If you use certain items or bits of tech commonly in your meetings, consider making them a permanent feature of the location.
 It’ll make your gatherings flow smoothly and mitigate time wasted while searching.

 It also helps your professional appearance when meeting with 3rd parties.
 Nothing says “unprepared” quite like setting up the audio-visual equipment in front of a client.

-This article was inspired by Adept’s Managing Director and partially based on information provided to the author.
+Adept’s Managing Director inspired this article and provided much of the information to the author.